 Such a worldview conveniently scapegoats someone, usually whatever population someone wishes to demonise: women, homosexuals, the poor, etc. It also normalises social ills that could otherwise be addressed and meliorated.
 In a dark irony, holding that the universe is ultimately a just place ends up condoning the suffering and injustice that happens within it, often on the backs of those most in need.

 Visions of a just universe need not function this way.
 Theodicy authorises only the suffering of the less fortunate when it indulges in willful blindness and insists on justice as a foregone conclusion, denying reality in favour of comforting ignorance.
 Alternatively, when justice is construed as hope – as a vision of what the world could possibly be – it functions as a lodestar.
 This acknowledges the disturbing realities with which we are surrounded, and refuses to be disillusioned by them.
 By regarding justice as an ideal rather than a present reality, one’s vision of the inequalities and brutalities of the present moment remains unobstructed, allowing them to be faced.
 The just universe in which we should believe is the one that can be created only through dedicated effort and real action on our part.
-But that can happen only if we refuse to take shelter in soothing fantasies.Make a donation
+But that can happen only if we refuse to take shelter in soothing fantasies.Support Aeon: make a one-off donation